We all know the story.

 It’s something we’ve heard pretty often in the last couple of years – robots are taking over, machines will be the new workforce, humans will have to find something else to do.
 But is that quite the case?

 Although it is true that robots and AI-based technologies are having a huge impact in certain sectors, such as deliveries and customer care to name a few, it is safe to assume that machines are not actually going to definitively take over most of our jobs in twenty years from now.

-Various media outlets, or even tech executives in some cases, have pushed this narrative quite far in recent times.
-Examples can be found not only on the BBC, but also on The Guardian, on blogs, and of course on less prominent sources too.
-It seems that humanity is actually faced with an industrial revolution that will pose a serious threat to the structure of society and its institutions as we know them.
-If medical experts, writers, lawyers, accountants, front-desk bank operators can be replaced by machines, then let’s not even think about what could happen to factory employees, the unskilled workers, or the lower strata of the income distribution.
+Various tech executives, or even media outlets in some cases, have pushed this narrative quite far in recent times.
+Examples can be found not only on the BBC, but also on The Guardian, on blogs, and on less prominent sources too.
+It seems that humanity is actually faced with an industrial revolution, one that will pose a serious threat to the structure of society and its institutions as we know them.
+If medical experts, writers, lawyers, accountants, front-desk bank operators can be replaced by machines, then let’s not even think about what could happen to factory employees, unskilled workers, or the lower strata of the income distribution.